makuharistudio/makuharistudio.github.io/README.md

 Then from LinkedIn, go to your Featured section > + button > Add a link > and provide your site URL without adding a Preview image.
 The image you embedded in index.html will be rendered upon saving.

+## What to do after formatting computer
+- Use GitHub Desktp to clone the repository locally.
+- Change directory to the repository folder in Visual Studio Code's Command Prompt terminal `npm install`.

 # CREDITS